 On your APS-C sensor camera, would you like a view wider than the kit zoom lens, which is limited to 18mm or 16mm (27 or 24mm equivalent)?
-The following specialty zoom lenses shoot unusually wide angles of view, with great depth of focus (such as for tight interior spaces, architecture, real estate, slot canyons, or sweeping landscapes):
+The following specialty zoom lenses shoot unusually wide angles of view, with great depth of field (such as for tight interior spaces, architecture, real estate, slot canyons, or sweeping landscapes):

 - Sony 10-18mm f/4 OSS Alpha E-mount wide-angle zoom lens (8 oz, 2.75×2.5 inches, SEL1018, 2012) thankfully has OSS image stabilization for more hand-held photography free of a tripod.
 Its angle of view is that of a 15-27mm in terms of full-frame equivalent.
 SEL1018 is good for shooting architecture indoors and out, plus landscapes and slot canyons.
 (It is significantly sharper than Sony’s 18-200mm, SEL18200 lens.)
 SEL1018 is sharpest at f/5.6 to f/8 as you zoom, with least distortion from 14-18mm.